 Table of Contents

 Law firm websites are valuable tools for lawyers as part of a small law firm digital marketing strategy, but the use of these websites has created new ethical issues for those in the legal profession.
 To protect the public, most states have established ethics rules for law firm websites.
 These rules govern lawyer advertising in all forms, including website content.
 Law firm websites must become aware of and stay ahead of the dynamic standards that impact their online presence and the way they advertise.
 Your law firm should carefully consider the content provided on your website, in order to avoid violating the guidelines in your region.
 The legal niche of website regulation is ever-changing and varies by state, so do not rely on your web developer or advertiser to know the rules that apply to your website.
-Consider your website content carefully and follow these seven standard rules that govern the content of law firm websites.
+Consider your website content carefully and follow these seven items to never say on your law firm’s website!

 Do Not Make Claims That Cannot Be Verified

-Making statements that cannot be confirmed is ethically out-of-bounds.
+Making statements on your law firm’s website that cannot be confirmed is ethically out-of-bounds.
 Law firm websites should not make claims such as:

 - “We are the most aggressive attorneys in the region!”